Artemis BJJ (MYGYM Bristol), Can Sönmez, Bristol, UK - 08/01/2016

 Last time I taught the omoplata it was from double sleeve control.
 From the shoulder clamp, it starts the same way as the pressing armbar, shifting off to the side as you extend their arm.
 Again, it is important to push their head away and down, along with a tight control of their shoulder.
 Unlike the pressing armbar, you need to free your bottom leg: if that gets stuck, you can push with your free leg to slide it out (but be careful you don't ease up on their shoulder with your arms when doing that).

 You may also find that as you bring your leg over their arm they start moving towards you, giving you the space to slide your leg out.
-As you leg comes over, make sure to bend their arm around your leg, keeping it tight to your body.
+As you leg comes over, make sure to bend their arm around your leg.
 Sit up immediately, reaching for their far hip: this should trap their bent arm between your hip and their side.
 If their hips are still up at this point they might be able to use that space to regain posture.
 Shift your hips away from them until you've knocked them flat (keep hold of their hip).

-Once you've sat up (or as you're sitting up), point both your feet away from them, knees on the ground.
+Point both your feet away from them, knees on the ground.
 You're now ready to thrust forwards slowly, aiming to tweak their shoulder for the submission.
 If you miss the submission or simply prefer top position, you can also turn that into a sweep, rolling them over your body.
 If you don't manage to control their hip or leg, they will roll through anyway.
 Keep control of the arm, then you should be able to end up on top.
-If they try to turn away as you go for the omoplata, you might be able to take their back by bringing your head-leg over as a hook.